 Higham’s Playing Fields is currently underused and our proposals will see the site enjoyed by thousands of people every single week.
 The proposals will see the Higham’s Playing Field site safeguarded for sports for many years to come.
 This will become a facility for our community to be proud of.

-If you would like to know more about the proposed development, you have any questions or you would like to work with us in some way on this very exciting project, then please contact Accrington Stanley Community Trust Manager, Martin Fearon, by emailing email@example.com or ringing 01254 304071.
+If you would like to know more about the proposed development, you have any questions or you would like to work with us in some way on this very exciting project, then please contact Accrington Stanley Community Trust CEO, Martin Fearon, by emailing email@example.com or ringing 01254 304071.

 We value the opinion of the local community and we are gathering all feedback for evaluation.